life on campus

 Serving Christ, we will walk with students while striving to provide a safe and healthy environment for those in our care—creating community in which students are welcomed, challenged, loved, and experience accountability and joy.

-In addition to a university-wide director and assistant director of residence life, each dorm has a residence director (RD) who lives within the dorm with his or her family, on hand to help in every way.
-RDs are part-time, live-in, professional staff, usually enrolled in graduate programs.
-They provide counsel, opportunities to grow and learn, hold you accountable to community standards and will help you adjust to this new place.
+In addition to a university-wide director and assistant director of residence life, each dorm has a residence director (RD) or assistant/associate residence director (ARD)who lives within the dorm with his or her family, on hand to help in many ways.
+RDs are part-time, live-in, professional staff, sometimes enrolled in graduate programs.
+They provide counsel and opportunities to grow and learn, hold you accountable to community life standards and help you adjust to this new place.
+In most residence halls, you’ll find them in the apartment located on the main floor of the residence hall.
 Learn more about our staff

 Student leaders trained to help

-And nearly 40 students serve as ministry or pastoral assistants, leading small group Bible studies and other fellowship activities in residence halls.
+Many floors are also served by ministry assistants (MAs) or pastoral assistants (PAs), leading small group Bible studies and other fellowship activities in residence halls.
 These student leaders also plan and lead chapel services, organize sharing time in the residence halls, and more.
 Learn more about campus ministries

 These student leaders are on each floor of each dorm, so there is always someone to turn to with questions or just to connect in friendship.